twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PACKAGEINFO** (unused) – Shows all functions and the Pascal log used to compile the program.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration information and MPL Licensed Open Source Software (version 6.0 & above) (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
 * **TADDCHARACTERSFORM** (version 5.0 & above) – Adds characters as empty glyphs to the font.
-This requires the Unicode information to be present.
-If the Unicode information is corrupted, it will show a range check error.
+This requires the Unicode information to be present (if corrupted, it will show a range check error).
 In version 4.0 the feature is hidden and it adds glyph data from another font/only adds one character.
 In version 5.0 & above it adds up to 65,535 characters.
-The Arial Unicode MS font was used in the form showcasing the Currency Symbols through Letterlike Symbols blocks in the font with the lira character selected in the manual.
+The Arial Unicode MS font was used in the form showcasing the Currency Symbols through Letterlike Symbols blocks in the font with the lira (₤) selected in the manual.
 The characters that the selected font lacks are shaded gray.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode character values for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
 The Dutch (Standard) - Netherlands language was selected and used in the form as shown in the manual.
 * **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the OpenType layout tables.